rodekruis/caladrius/README.md

 ## Development

-When making changes, increment `VERSION` according to [PEP 440](https://www.python.org/dev/peps/pep-0440/) and update `CHANGES.md`
+When making changes, increment `VERSION` according to [PEP 440](https://www.python.org/dev/peps/pep-0440/) and update `CHANGES.md`.

 ## Docker image

-To build and tag the Docker image with `VERSION`, use:
+To build and tag the Docker image with `VERSION`,

 ```bash
 make build_production
 ```

-For development and tagging with the latest commit version:
+For development and tagging with the latest commit version,

 ```bash
 make build_fast
 ```